 The safety and comfort that comes with repeated stories are one of the reasons repeated stories can be so valuable, but they’re not the only reason.
 Rereading the same stories over and over also helps babies and toddlers learn new words and language concepts faster than hearing the same words and concepts in different stories, since it gives children the chance to become more familiar with words and concepts, and to recognize them in context.

 Do I really need to read Make Way For Ducklings again, though?

-As for the specific case of The Story You Really Need A Break From, the answer is, “yes and no.” Yes, it would be nice of you to indulge Baby when he lugs out that favorite story you have memorized again.
-But no, you don’t need to let him completely set the agenda for storytime, with no consideration for your feelings.
+As for the specific case of The Story You Really Need A Break From, the answer is, “yes and no.” Yes, it would be nice of you to indulge Baby when they lugs out that favorite story you have memorized again.
+But no, you don’t need to let them completely set the agenda for storytime, with no consideration for your feelings.
 Storytime is supposed to be fun, after all, and not just for Baby, but for you, too.
-You can help keep things fresh by letting Baby know that you get to pick out one book for every storytime, as well as the story or two that he gets to pick out.
-It’s only fair, and as a bonus, it’ll give him an extra chance to practice sharing.
+You can help keep things fresh by letting Baby know that you get to pick out one book for every storytime, as well as the story or two that they get to pick out.
+It’s only fair, and as a bonus, it’ll give them an extra chance to practice sharing.

 - Jessica S. Horst, Kelly L. Parsons, Natasha M. Bryan.
 “Get the Story Straight: Contextual Repetition Promotes Word-Learning from Storybooks.”
 Frontiers in Psychology.
 2. Web.
 Feb 2011.

 - Sarah Lazrow.
 “Read it Again, Please!
 The Benefits of Repeated Read-Alouds.”
 Children’s Literacy Initiative.
 Children’s Literacy Initiative.
 Web.